Social determinants of health in the outpatient setting played a key role in the disparity, the study finds.

 Fromson joined Michigan Medicine in March 2021.
-He covers the Comprehensive Musculoskeletal Center, Orthopedics, Rheumatology, Physical Medicine, Emergency Medicine and Survival Flight, Dermatology, Radiology and Allergy.
+He covers the neurosciences and cardiovascular medicine.
 He spent three years as a television reporter in West Michigan and is passionate about multimedia storytelling.
 Twitter: @noahfromson